thearn/simple-cython-example/README.md

 for Python projects with C extension modules, along with basic unit tests (together with a working Travis-CI config).

 # Building
-First, install numpy and cython.
+First, install numpy and cython (using pip or from a package manager) if you don't already have them.

 Run `python setup.py develop` to build the project in-place.